Preventing Tobacco Use

 Information and Resources

 - American Lung Association of Colorado

 Fortunately, tobacco use is a winnable battle.
-Tri-County Health Department works to reduce the impact of tobacco by partnering with communities throughout our three county jurisdiction to provide prevention and cessation services.
+Tri-County Health Department works to reduce the impact of tobacco by partnering with communities throughout our three county jurisdiction to provide prevention and cessation resources.
 Through our partnerships, the Tobacco Prevention Team at Tri-County Health Department empowers community members and leaders to engage in evidenced-based tobacco prevention strategies.
 By working with the community on policy-level strategies, change can occur from the direct work of the community itself.
 We engage all community members and leaders in this work including: